Turn You to Love

 Turn You to Love is a studio album from American musician Terry Callier.
 Released by Elektra Records in 1979, this is the artist's sixth album and the second with Elektra.
 It has received mixed critical reception.

 Critical reception

-Writing for Pitchfork Media, Andy Beta scored this album and 1978's Fire on Ice a 5.5 out of 10, with praise for Callier's vocals on this recording proving that "he could've been a distinct R&B personality had the breaks gone his way".
+Writing for Pitchfork, Andy Beta scored this album and 1978's Fire on Ice a 5.5 out of 10, with praise for Callier's vocals on this recording proving that "he could've been a distinct R&B personality had the breaks gone his way".
 The editorial staff of AllMusic Guide scored this album four out of five stars, with reviewer Thom Jurek declaring it "easily Terry Callier's most underrated album" after the "miss" that was Fire on Ice.